 The Camp’s History Says a Lot

-A summer camp that has been operating for decades, with the same management, and with many of the same staff, tells a lot about the camp.
+A summer camp that has been operating for decades, with the same management and with many of the same staff, says a lot about the camp.
 Simply put, a poorly managed camp just couldn’t stay in business for the long term.

 Check the Philosophy, Values and Mission